MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-fileshare-copy-to-migrations.md

 - m365solution-scenario
 - M365-collaboration
 - SPMigration
-search.appverid: MET150
-description: "Learn how to ready feil share tasks for migration in Migration Manager."
+search.appverid: MET150to the migration list in Migration Manager."
 ---

-# Step 4: Copy to migrations
+# Step 3: Copy to migrations

 After a file share has been scanned and determined ready, add it to your migration list.